lomeraniel/cleanup-kindle-notes/README.md

 # Cleanup Kindle Notes

-This is a small script that cleans up Kindle Highlight files (My Clippings.txt)
+This is a small script that cleans up Kindle Highlight files (`My Clippings.txt`).
+I created it because exporting Notes from my Second Generation Kindle is not as straightforward as from newer models.

 # Requirements